 Crowdsourced delivery and courier service Go People has raised in excess of $2 million in two rounds of funding over the last three months, with its latest round raising a further $825,000.

-The company looks to capitalise on the demand for on-demand couriers and become the go-to people for simpler deliveries.
-Go People (formerly People Post) has also undergone a facelift, with a new brand name and revamped technology platform to match.
+The company is reportedly looking to to capitalise on the demand for on-demand couriers and become the go-to people for simpler deliveries.
+Go People – formerly knowne as People Post – has also undergone a facelift, with a new brand name and technology platform.

-Wayne Wang, founder and CEO of Go People, believes the recent raise and surge in demand marks a significant turning point for the company.
+According to Wayne Wang, Founder and CEO of Go People, the recent raise and surge in demand marks a significant turning point for the company.

-Go People will be using the additional funds to help continue its growth in the domestic market, and keep competitors at bay.
+Go People will use the additional funds to continue its growth in the domestic market, “and keep competitors at bay.”

-Go People routing and grouping algorithms have been improved further, ensuring Runners receive the best routes for bulk and on-demand jobs, fitting more deliveries into the day.
+Go People routing and grouping algorithms have reportedly been improved further, ensuring runners receive the best routes for bulk and on-demand jobs, fitting more deliveries into the day.